 Project HOME, the nonprofit dedicated to empowering families and individuals facing the cycle of poverty and homelessness—and administering the Covid-19 vaccine to them, as they’ve begun to do this week—is in need of donated men’s and women’s winter coats, men’s new or gently used shoes (sizes of 9-13), new socks and underwear, winter hats and gloves, scarves, and blankets.
 Contact 215-232-7272 or [email protected] to schedule your drop-off.
 You can also support their Amazon Wish List here.

-Prevention Point Philadelphia is running a Winter Warmth campaign through March.
+Prevention Point Philadelphia is running a Winter Warmth campaign.
 Every donation helps them open their building for overnight warming centers during Code Blue, which is when temperatures drop to (or feel like) 20 degrees or less.
 In terms of in-kind donations, they’re in particular need of hand warmers (HotHands and similar brands); winter coats, gloves, hats and scarves (new or clean and in good condition); socks; and ground coffee and hot chocolate.
 Donate here.

 Bethesda Project provides emergency shelter, permanent housing, and case management services to those experiencing homelessness in Philadelphia.
 Consider making a financial donation here, or donate high-need items such as homemade or take-out meals for their church shelter sites.
-They also welcome decorations and artwork to cheer up their spaces, and are looking for auction items for their largest fundraiser of the year on May 20, when they hope to raise $200,000.

-Youth Service, Inc., the non-profit organization that has provided shelter and support services to Philadelphia’s children, youth and families for over 67 years, offers unique programs and niche services throughout the city, including Philadelphia’s only Crisis Nursery program and the longest-standing shelter in the area for runaway and homeless teens.
+Youth Service, Inc., the nonprofit organization that has provided shelter and support services to Philadelphia’s children, youth and families for over 67 years, offers unique programs and niche services throughout the city, including Philadelphia’s only Crisis Nursery program and the longest-standing shelter in the area for runaway and homeless teens.
 Through shelter, counseling, and in-home support services, YSI reaches more than 4,000 clients annually, the majority of whom live below the poverty level.